 - Signature Events

-The Robots!
-Robots!
-Robots! program (also known as Robots!3 or Robots!
-Cubed) provides teams of girls the opportunity to participate in the FIRST Tech Challenge (FTC) robotics competition.
+The FIRST Tech Challenge program provides teams of girls the opportunity to participate in the FTC robotics competition.
+GSGLA will sponsor up to five teams this year.

 What is FTC?